fmcgeough/brod_mimic/README.md

 - bringing up observer after starting simple `iex` session shows same processes started as the brod library.
 When the library is loaded `BrodMimic.Brod.start/2` is called (this is what is defined in the mix.exs file).
 This, in turn, calls `BrodMimic.Sup.start_link/0`.
-That module starts the `BrodMimic.KafkaApis` in it's init callback.
+That module starts the `BrodMimic.KafkaApis` in it's init callback as it's supervised child process.
   ![Startup](./doc/images/brod_mimic_startup.png)
 - Starting client (as `:brod_mimic`) starts under `BrodMimic.Sup`.
 The client process starts a consumer supervisor, producer supervisor and a metadata